lingaiahdanda/GoalSetter-backend/readme.md

   a. npm install
   b.
 Make sure you chnge the .env file wit the mongo db atlas url to your db
   c. npm run server

 ## About the Restful API
-# The routes are authrorized using JWT.
+1. The routes are authrorized using JWT.

 ## FOllowing are the routes
-# api/users/ :- To Register the user
+1. [post]api/users/ :- To Register the user
-# api/users/login :- login to the application
+2. [post]api/users/login :- login to the application
-# api/me :- To authorize
+3. [post]api/me :- To authorize
-# All the API's are authorized using JWT token
-# api/goals :- Retrives the golas of a particular user
+4. [GET]api/goals :- Retrives the golas of a particular user
-# api/goals/:id :- to update and delete the goals
+5. api/goals/:id :- to update and delete the goals

 ## Deployment